 Icebox cake, is really not a cake at all; it’s layers of chocolate wafer cookies and whip cream.
 So, what’s up with the name?
 Once the cookies and the cream have a chance to sit together, in their little rows, the cookies soften and in a blind taste test you’d never know you weren’t eating cake.
-I am sure the version I ate as a child was made with Nabisco Famous Chocolate Wafers, which are still available, and Cool Whip.
+I am sure the version I ate as a child was made with Nabisco Famous Chocolate Wafers, which are still available (and still satisfy), plus Cool Whip.
 I loved it as a kid, but now my taste buds crave more flavor and a LOT less sweet.
 I added burnt sugar to the fresh whipping cream and baked my own bittersweet chocolate wafers.
-The homemade chocolate wafers make all the difference.
-They are intensely chocolate and less sweet, which gives the cake so much more personality.
+The homemade chocolate wafers make a big difference.
+They are intensely chocolate and less sweet, which gives the icebox cake so much more personality.
 Something old is new again and much tastier.